dboikliev/LinqTS/README.md

 An api for querying iterables, implemented in TypeScript and inspired by .NET's LINQ methods.

-## Motivation:

-At the time of writing I have not been able to find a library implementing an API similar to .NET's LINQ methods utilizing ECMAScript 6 iterators.

 ## Supported operations:
 1. [where](#where)
 1. [select](#select)